rpsft/etlbox/ETLBoxDocu/articles/examples/example_webservice_as_source.md

 ### Create necessary POCO

-In order to store the data from the webservice, we need a POCO (Plain old Compononent object) to store an element in there.
+In order to store the data from the webservice, we need a POCO (Plain old Component object) to store an element in there.
 For this example, we create a representation for a Todo item.

 ```C#